-In addition to establishing the baseline, CEQA also requires establishing a significance threshold which is the level at which impacts of a project are considered significant.
+In addition to establishing a baseline for the analysis of new projects, CEQA also requires establishing a significance threshold which is the level at which impacts of a project are considered significant.
 When significant impacts are identified, CEQA requires that lead agencies disclose these impacts and either identify mitigations to offset them or adopt findings to override impacts.
 The State is recommending that jurisdictions use a significance threshold of 15 percent below baseline VMT levels.
-In other words, when conducting studies, a project's estimated VMT should be 15 percent below baseline VMT levels.
+In other words, when conducting studies, a project's estimated VMT should be 15 percent below baseline VMT levels to conclude that the project would not have an environmental impact.
 Several factors went into the State choosing this reduction value, including:

-- This threshold is generally achievable for a variety of projects throughout California; - A 15 percent reduction is consistent with California Climate Action Plan goals; and - Using 15 percent as a threshold creates consistency throughout California jurisdictions.
+- This threshold is generally achievable for a variety of projects throughout California; - According to the California Air Resources Board 2017 Scoping Plan, a 15 percent reduction is consistent with SB 743's direction to the State of California's Office of Planning and Research to select a threshold that will allow the state to achieve its climate goals; and - Using 15 percent as a threshold creates consistency throughout California jurisdictions.